Prasdey/k3s-ansible/README.md

-# Build a Kubernetes cluster using k3s via Ansible
+# Build a Kubernetes cluster using k3s using Ansible

+## Preparing the Raspberry Pis

+1. Install Raspberry Pi OS Lite(64-bit) on the SD cards
+2. Set the hostname and the wifinetwork details
+3. Prepare a ssh key and copy the key to the nodes
+4. User should be able to ssh into the nodes using the ssh key

 ## K3s Ansible Playbook